RhetTbull/osxphotos/README.md

                                   the library if a photo is a burst photo.
   --skip-live                     Do not export the associated live video
                                   component of a live photo.
-  --skip-raw                      Do not export associated raw images of a
+  --skip-raw                      Do not export associated RAW image of a
                                   RAW+JPEG pair.
-Note: this does not skip raw photos if the raw photo does not have an associated jpeg image (e.g. the raw file was imported to Photos without a jpeg preview).
+Note: this does not skip RAW photos if the RAW photo does not have an associated JPEG image (e.g. the RAW file was imported to Photos without a JPEG preview).
   --current-name                  Use photo's current filename instead of
                                   original filename for export.
 Note: Starting
                                   with Photos 5, all photos are renamed upon import.
 By default, photos are exported with the the original name they had before import.
-  --convert-to-jpeg               Convert all non-jpeg images (e.g. raw, HEIC,
+  --convert-to-jpeg               Convert all non-JPEG images (e.g. RAW, HEIC,
                                   PNG, etc) to JPEG upon export.
+Note: does not convert the RAW component of a RAW+JPEG pair as the associated JPEG image will be exported.
+                                  You can use --skip-raw to skip exporting the associated RAW image of a RAW+JPEG pair.
+See also --jpeg-quality and --jpeg-ext.
+Only works
-Only works if your Mac has a GPU.
+                                  if your Mac has a GPU (thus may not work on virtual machines).
   --jpeg-quality FLOAT RANGE      Value in range 0.0 to 1.0 to use with
                                   --convert-to-jpeg.
 A value of 1.0 specifies
                                   best quality, a value of 0.0 specifies maximum